jschreuder/Middle/chapter1.md

 ## Introduction

-At its heart, Middle is a micro-framework is built around two simple but powerful ideas: **PSR-15 middleware** and **make everything explicit**.
+At its heart, Middle is a micro-framework built around two simple but powerful ideas: **PSR-15 middleware** and **make everything explicit**.
 As such it's almost more of an approach to application building than a framework.
-It doesn't give you a full toolbox, it gives you an approach and the barebones foundations to make decissions based on you application's needs - instead of a one-size-fits-all (or -fits-none) full scaffold.
+It doesn't give you a full toolbox, it gives you an approach and the barebones foundations to make decisions based on you application's needs - instead of a one-size-fits-all (or -fits-none) full scaffold.
 While other frameworks hide complexity behind conventions and magic methods, Middle puts all the architectural decisions directly in your code where you can see, understand, and modify them.
-Both now, and in another year or even 5 years on.
+Both right now and in another year or even 5 years on.

 This chapter explores the fundamental concepts that make up Middle's identity: the middleware pipeline, explicit dependency injection, and interface-driven design.
 By the end, you'll understand not just *how* Middle works, but *why* this architectural approach can lead to more maintainable applications.

 *Note: We recommend using `declare(strict_types = 1);` everywhere, but for brevity we did not include them in the code examples.*

 ## The Middleware Pipeline: Request Processing Made Visible

+In Middle we make extensive use of the [PSR-7 standard](https://www.php-fig.org/psr/psr-7/) for HTTP requests & responses and the [PSR-15 standard](https://www.php-fig.org/psr/psr-15/) for server handling of those.
+Basic knowledge of these is assumed in the following text.

 ### Understanding PSR-15 Middleware